 Learn copper engraving under the steady instruction of one of Iiyama City's master craftsmen.

-Starting in December 2018 Snowball Chalet is running tours to The Jigokudani snow monkeys.
+Join the tour to The wonderful Jigokudani snow monkeys.
 The famous monkeys have been warming themselves in volcanic hot springs for centuries and seeing them is one of the best experiences in the country.
 It makes for an easy, fantastic half day trip from Madarao.
-We also do a visit to Yudanaka Onsen, a lovely spa town (for humans) and sake tasting at the Shiga Brewery.
+When there is time we also do a visit to Yudanaka Onsen, a lovely spa town (for humans) and sake tasting at the Shiga Brewery.
 You can buy some of the most awarded sake in Japan and get to see the brewing process as well.

 Shibu Onsen and Yudanaka Onsen are the gorgeous spa towns close to the Snow Monkeys.
 Enjoy cobbled streets, traditional ryokans, Japanese couples dressed in traditional finery and of course a soak in the glorious, healing waters of the local onsens.